RSTeam02/ScoreStore-App/readme.md

 # ScoreStore-App

+This app stores scores of players, using a single json file, it sorts by mode, level and rank (higher score is better).
+See following bullet-points:

 + use of SocketIO to update score list for all clients in realtime
 + insert player (name, score) in array order by score descending
 + every mode/level will be shown seperately in a html table (client-side)